Methanesulfonic acid: Applications

-A the closely related p-toluenesulfonic acid (PTSA) is solid.
+The closely related p-toluenesulfonic acid (PTSA) is solid.

 Methanesulfonic acid can be used in the generation of borane (BH3) by reacting methanesulfonic acid with NaBH4 in an aprotic solvent such as THF or DMSO, the complex of BH3 and the solvent is formed.

-Electroplating
+Applications

 Solutions of methanesulfonic acid are used for the electroplating of tin and tin-lead solders.
 It is displacing the use of fluoroboric acid, which releases corrosive and volatile hydrogen fluoride.

 Methanesulfonic acid is also a primary ingredient in rust and scale removers.
 It is used to clean off surface rust from ceramic, tiles and porcelain which are usually susceptible to acid attack.